Washington Metropolitan Philharmonic

 Thomas Sleeper (WMPA Composition Competition Winner), Symphony #1

-From the west side of the Atlantic, we hear pieces by Sleeper, Ives, and Creston.
+WMP concludes its 2016-17 season with pieces by Sleeper, Ives, and Creston.
 The Philharmonic’s principal trombonist Tyler Castrucci reveals Creston’s lyrical melodies and extended harmonic idiom.
 “Hauntingly Mysterious”, “Richly Lyrical”, “Soaring Melodies” - these are all phrases used to describe the music of Thomas M. Sleeper.
-WMP is pleased to introduce Sleeper's music to our audiences.
-From the east side of the Atlantic, Lynn Ann Zimmerman-Bell, WMP’s principal flutist, delights us with the brilliant and flowing melodies of Hungarian composer Franz Doppler.
-The Fantasie Pastorale weaves love songs and fiery dances into a grand finale.
-Finally, the Philharmonic concludes the 2016-17 season with music from this side of the ocean, Ive’s humorous and surprising variations on the well-known “My Country ‘tis of Thee” tune.
+WMP is pleased to introduce Sleeper's beautiful music to our audiences.
+Finally, the Philharmonic ends the season with Ives’ humorous and surprising variations on the well-known “My Country ‘tis of Thee” tune.

 Brahms Double Concerto